Reporting security issues in maemo

 • Information of the affected package (and version number)

-• Configuration and environment where the issue was discovered (proof-of-concept code if available)
+• Configuration and environment where the issue was discovered (proof-of-concept code or a test case if available)

 • If you will be able to provide more information and details that would be helpful in validating the issue, your contact information